 Our firm is one of the few firms in North Carolina that provides full-service legal representation in government contracting matters.
-The principal members of our Government Contracting practice group, Ben Thompson and Jenna Borders, have a combined 44 years of experience in handling government contracting matters.
+The head of our Government Contracting practice group, Ben Thompson, has 43 years of experience in handling government contracting matters.

-Our Government Contracting practice area has the expertise and experience to handle the wide variety of issues that face government contractors, including:
+Our Government Contracting practice group has the expertise and experience to handle the wide variety of issues that face government contractors, including:

 - pursuing and defending bid protest actions before the Government Accountability Office and the United States Court of Federal Claims;